 The airline industry is unique in that there are various airline fare types.
-Imagine this, 2 customers walk into a local consumer electronics store to a purchase a television.
+Imagine this: 2 customers walk into a local consumer electronics store to a purchase a television.
 They both walk out with the exact same TV—same size, same features, same model number but one customer is charged $350 more than the other.
-It sounds outrageous when making the comparison to any other industry but this is completely accepted in the airline industry.
+It sounds outrageous when making the comparison to any other industry, but this is completely accepted in the airline industry.

 Two economy passengers on a flight from San Francisco to New York compare their ticket prices only to find that one passenger paid hundreds of dollars more for the exact same flight (and they both still have to pay for $7 extra for a pillow and a blanket).
-Believe it or not there is a method to the madness and understanding this method can help you find the lowest fares for your clients.
+Believe it or not, there is a method to the madness and understanding this method can help you find the lowest fares for your clients.
 Or if that’s not possible, you can educate your clients on why you don’t have access to those airline fare types.

 How Airline Pricing Policy Works

 - Maximize occupancy rates.
 Unlike a television sitting in a consumer electronics store, airline inventory has a strict expiration date.
 Once that expiration date is reached (the plane departs) any empty seats are lost revenue.
 The airline will use historic data to figure out just how many discounted tickets need to be sold in advance, in order to fill enough seats and still have additional seats on hand for last minute business travelers.
-Of course, this isn’t a perfect science and airlines will often adjust their pricing up to 4 times a day, in order to adjust to the current conditions, and also rely on both traditional and online travel agencies to sell excess inventory.
+Of course, this isn’t a perfect science and airlines will often adjust their pricing up to 4 times a day in order to respond to the current conditions, and they also to rely on both traditional and online travel agencies to sell excess inventory.

 Intro to Airline Fare Types

 Airlines can further protect their pricing structure by offering select agencies another type of airline fares —opaque fares.
-These airline fare types are used by the online travel agencies.
+This airline fare type is used by the online travel agencies.
 Flights are sold to the public without identifying the airline or flight numbers until after the purchase is complete.
-Understand that when a clients comes to you with a fare you cannot match, it is due to one of these 3 airline fare types— Published, Private, and Opaque.
+Understand that when a client comes to you with a fare you cannot match, it is due to one of these 3 airline fare types— Published, Private, or Opaque.

-Airline Fare Type #1: Published Fares
+1. Airline Fare Type: Published Fares

-Airline Fare Type: Private Fares
+2. Airline Fare Type: Private Fares

-Read our article on lowest airfare prices for tips on how to find the best private fare:
+(Read our article on lowest airfare prices for tips on how to find the best private fare.)

-Airline Fare Type: Opaque Fares
+3. Airline Fare Type: Opaque Fares

 Opaque airfares offer an additional protection to airlines that are looking to keep their traditional pricing structure intact.
 Opaque fares omit airline identification information until after the flight is purchased.
 The customer is not shown the airline, the flight number or the flight times until credit card information is entered and tickets are issued.
 Opaque fares can offer large discounts for the flexible traveler but are usually non-refundable and non-changeable.
 Opaque fares aren’t readily accessible by travel agencies but are important to understand to help educate clients on why you’re not able to offer that rate.